sunnypilot/sunnypilot/README.md

 |   `dev-c3`   | https://dev-c3.sunnypilot.ai     |

 ### If you want to use our newest branches (our rewrite)
+> [!TIP]
-You can see the rewrite state on our [rewrite project board](https://github.com/orgs/sunnypilot/projects/2), and to install the new branches, you can use the following links
+>You can see the rewrite state on our [rewrite project board](https://github.com/orgs/sunnypilot/projects/2), and to install the new branches, you can use the following links

+> [!IMPORTANT]
+> Is is recommended to [re-flash AGNOS](https://flash.comma.ai/) if you intend to downgrade from the new branches.
+> You can still restore the latest sunnylink backup made on the old branches.

 |      Branch      |                 Installation URL              |
 |:----------------:|:---------------------------------------------:|